fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 Blackhole runs on 75 physical machines:

-* 2 http nodes, one in each data center behind an [HAProxy](http://www.haproxy.org/) to load balance the queries.
+* 2 ingest nodes, one in each data center behind an [HAProxy](http://www.haproxy.org/) to load balance the queries.
 * 3 master nodes located in 3 different data center.
 * 70 data nodes in 2 different data center.